epavan162/Consume-REST-API/README.md

 | Screen Display | Shows contact information to users | Interface Tab > Screens |

 > ✅ **Success!** You now have a fully functional REST API integration that retrieves and displays contact data from an external source.

+## 🌐 Access the App

+You can access the app here: [REST Contacts App](https://odc-trial-e3405-dev.outsystems.app/RESTContacts/Contacts?_ts=638890059700951010)